-Entry of all applications into a single database, SAGE CRM will allow for screening/elimination of duplicate applications, as all awardees will be cross referenced by business name, owner name and Social Security Number and/or Federal Employee Identification Number (EIN).
+Entry of all applications into SAGE CRM (for businesses) will allow for screening/elimination of duplicate applications, as all awardees will be cross referenced by business name, owner name and Social Security Number and/or Federal Employee Identification Number (EIN).
 Only one loan is allowed for each majority owner or distinct business.
 Consolidation of all data into a single database also allows for generation of tabular and graphic reports, which facilitate data review.